A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 This adventure contains treasure for 8th, 9th, and 10th levels (it assumes that treasure for level 7 was acquired prior to the start of this adventure).

-Wealth to level chart was followed such that the treasure explicitly laid out in the "loot" sections adds up to exactly 17,700 GP in value (4000 gp + 5700 gp + 8000 gp).
-Permanent items and consumables matching the guidelines were provided (i.e. 2 9th level and 2 8th level for Level 8), and lower level items were included as well for flavor.
+The wealth to level chart was followed such that the treasure explicitly laid out in the "loot" sections adds up to exactly 17,700 GP in value (4000 gp + 5700 gp + 8000 gp).
+Permanent items and consumables matching the guidelines were provided (i.e. 2x 9th level and 2x 8th level for Level 8), and lower level items were included as well for flavor.

 It's assumed that even though NPCs may use consumable items in their possession, those items will still become part of the loot.
 If you decide not to do this, you should replace it with something else (or just increase the cash value of currency items).